St. Crispin's Senior Secondary School

 St. Crispin's Senior Secondary School (or Saint Crispin's Senior Secondary School, often abbreviated as St. Crispin's Sr. Sec.
 School) is an English-medium senior secondary school in Gurgaon, Haryana.
 Having been founded in 1895, the school is one of the oldest in Gurgaon.

 History

 St. Crispin's Sr. Sec.
 School was founded in 1895.
 The school was previously a vocational one meant to give industrial training to its students.
 The school later became an educational institution in 1924.
 The level of the school was raised to secondary level in 1975 which was followed by further elevation to senior secondary level in 1987.
 The school got affiliated to CBSE in 2002.

 Overview

 The school is affiliated to CBSE and offers classes from Nursery to 12th in all streams, i.e., science, commerce and humanities.
-It is currently governed by its principal, Mrs. Poornima Lall and is an independent school, i.e., it is run without any financial aid from the government.
+It is currently governed by its principal, Sujata Chawdhry, and is an independent school, i.e., it is run without any financial aid from the government.